siddhi-io/www/en/docs/docs/siddhi-as-a-kubernetes-microservice.md

 This section provides information on running [Siddhi Apps](../introduction/#siddhi-application) natively in Kubernetes via Siddhi Kubernetes Operator.

-Siddhi can be configured in `SiddhiProcess` kind and passed to the CRD for deployment.
+Siddhi can be configured using `SiddhiProcess` kind and passed to the siddhi operator for deployment.
-Here, the Siddhi applications containing stream processing logic can be written inline in `SiddhiProcess` yaml or passed as `.siddhi` files via configmaps. `SiddhiProcess` yaml can also be configured with the necessary system configurations.
+Here, the Siddhi applications containing stream processing logic can be written inline in `SiddhiProcess` yaml or passed as `.siddhi` files via contig maps. `SiddhiProcess` yaml can also be configured with the necessary system configurations.

 ## Prerequisites